dvarilek/filament/docs/09-advanced/01-render-hooks.md

 use Filament\Schemas\View\SchemasRenderHook;
 ```

-All these render hooks [can be scoped](#scoping-render-hooks) to any form Livewire component class.
+All these render hooks [can be scoped](#scoping-render-hooks) to any Livewire component class containing `the Filament\Schemas\Components\Form` component.
 When using the Panel Builder, these classes might be View or Edit page of a resource.
-Additionally, all there render hooks receive the schema component `childSchema` data of type `Filament\Schemas\Schema`

-- `SchemasRenderHook::FORM_FOOTER_AFTER` - After the form schema footer container
+- `SchemasRenderHook::FORM_FOOTER_AFTER` - After the form schema footer container, typically the footer actions
-- `SchemasRenderHook::FORM_FOOTER_BEFORE` - Before the form schema footer container
+- `SchemasRenderHook::FORM_FOOTER_BEFORE` - Before the form schema footer container, typically the footer actions
 - `SchemasRenderHook::FORM_HEADER_AFTER` - After the form schema header container
 - `SchemasRenderHook::FORM_HEADER_BEFORE` - Before the form schema header container